 We are very happy you decided to challenge yourself with an AP course and we hope to make your time in class an enjoyable experience.
 In order to accomplish this objective, we all have responsibilities.
 If there is anything we can do to help you in class, or at Round Rock High School in general, don’t hesitate to talk with any of us.

 The Course – AP World History is designed to prepare the ambitious student for success on the College Board World History Exam, and to provide the student with a thorough, objective education in global history.
 This is an academically rigorous study of mankind’s existence on this planet for the past ~10,000 years.
 Although World History is a “core” course, AP World History is a College Board approved, college-level class taught with a college-level text and ancillaries with college-level expectations.
 This is the equivalent of a two-semester, three-hour college history course.
 In other words, this is a challenging course for a high school sophomore.
 Near the end of the school year ALL AP students are expected to take the AP World History Examination which, with an acceptable score, could provide them with college credit.
 The Texas Essential Knowledge and Skills (TEKS) are met and greatly exceeded throughout this course.

 Costs: There is a fee that the College Board charges for administering this test.
 There are systems in place to help those who may require financial assistance.
 Round Rock High School wants to ensure that every student has an equal opportunity to participate in the AP Exam.

 Grading Policy: ALL QUIZZES, EXAMS, & ESSAYS ARE TIMED.
 Six weeks grades are calculated according to the following:

 40% Formative Grades: These include daily quizzes and other work such as Short Answer Questions as assigned.
 Students will have 8 minutes to complete a 10 question quiz.
-Students will have the opportunity to improve their grade on a quiz within one week of taking the quiz and only if/when the corresponding Key Points have been completed and submitted within the allotted time.
+Students will have the opportunity to improve their grade on a quiz within one calendar week of taking the quiz and only if/when the corresponding Homework has been completed and submitted, within the allotted time.